 Having multiple data centres means that no matter where in Canada your target audience is located, they should experience fast page loading speeds.
 Since few international hosts have data centres in Canada, this gives WHC a definite advantage over its international competitors.

 I wanted to see what it’s really like to host a website with WHC, so I signed up for a low-cost hosting plan and spent three months testing out features, running performance tests, and asking questions using WHC’s technical support system.
 This is a hands-on, in-depth evaluation of my experience to help you decide if WHC could be right for you.

 The TL;DR of my experience is this: WHC is a low-cost hosting option that performs better than some of its Canadian rivals, but I have some concerns about its technical support and its pricing after the initial hosting term.
-I’d recommend you check out Hostinger, which offers even better performance for an excellent price.

 Although Web Hosting Canada has regular shared hosting plans, its managed WordPress plans are similar in price and offer more value-added features, so I will be focusing more on the WordPress plans in this review.
 However, let’s begin with a quick overview of the regular shared hosting plans.